 If you file a lawsuit in Small Claims Court, both you and the defendant will be contacted by a court TV show.
 Court TV shows are not really courts but resolve cases by arbitration.

-If you agree to resolve the claim on the TV show, the show will pay an appearance fee and provide transportation to both parties.
+If you agree to resolve the claim on the TV show, the show will pay an appearance fee and provide paid transportation, including airfare and a limo for both parties to travel to the TV studio.

 The best part is that the TV show will pay you the money awarded.
 This is good because if you sue in Small Claims Court, you may not be able to collect the money awarded.